The use of natural herbs for anxiety to ease the often paralyzing and uncomfortable sensation that go with this condition is not uncommon.

 - Pheasant’s Eye – (Adonis vernalis)

-The Use of Herbal Medicine and Supplements to Treat Anxiety
+Using Herbal Supplements to Treat Anxiety

 Like all medication, any herbal treatment for anxiety must be taken as part of an overall approach to recovery.
-Natural herbs for anxiety are most of the time gentle in their action and the added bonus is that an herbal remedy for anxiety is less inclined to cause dependency or side effects.
+Natural herbs for anxiety are most of the time gentle in their action, and the bonus is that an herbal remedy for anxiety is less inclined to cause dependency or side effects.

 When looking to use an herbal remedy for anxiety, it is essential to investigate whether or not there is also depression; so that an appropriate formula can be prescribed.